The Fourth of July is right around the corner — do you have plans?

 Liberty Square at Magic Kingdom

-Liberty Square is the smallest themed land at Walt Disney World’s Magic Kingdom, but it’s packed with patriotism.
+Liberty Square may be the smallest themed land at Walt Disney World’s Magic Kingdom, but it’s packed with history and heart.

 Presidents Hall of Fame in Clermont